-Offering all the benefits of the 32GB version, the 64GB version of Samsung's EVO+ card doubles the storage space as long as you correctly format it using the FAT32 file system.
+If you need more space, the 64GB version of SanDisk's Extreme Plus card is a great option as long as you correctly format it using the FAT32 file system.
 If you need the extra space, it's worth it.

 This 32GB card from Lexar isn't going to win and speed tests when used in the Raspberry Pi 4.
 But it's super cheap and perfect for someone who wants to save a little cash or likes to swap things up by using different software on different cards.

-This 32GB card from SanDisk costs a couple of dollars more than some others, but it's the fastest and best performing card in the Raspberry Pi 4 according to independent tests.
-If you need the slightly quicker read times, it's money well spent.
+This 32GB card from SanDisk costs a couple of dollars more than some others, but it's the fastest and best-performing card in the Raspberry Pi 4 according to some tests.
+If you need slightly quicker read times, it's money well spent.

 A1 class cards don't make a difference when used in the Raspberry Pi 4, but they also don't make read and write speeds any worse.
 Buy this one because NOOBS OS — the Raspberry Pi Foundation's operating system(s) of choice — is preloaded.

 The first thing to know about is the read and write speed.
 Micro SD cards are marketed using their maximum throughput speeds, and for most applications this is fine.
 But when you use the card as the boot partition, the OS partition, and the storage partition random input and output speeds matter a lot more than optimized throughput speeds.
-In plain English — any SD card will never reach it's advertised speed when used in your Raspberry Pi.
-Jeff Geerling has taken the time to test all the major brands in the Raspberry Pi 4 and found that the Samsung EVO+ and SanDisk Extreme deliver the most consistent speeds, which is why they both come so highly recommended.
+In plain English — any SD card will never reach its advertised speed when used in your Raspberry Pi.
+Jeff Geerling has taken the time to test all the major brands in the Raspberry Pi 4 and found that the Samsung EVO+ delivers the most consistent speeds, which is why this comes so highly recommended.

 Another thing to know is that the Raspberry Pi only supports cards of 32GB or smaller unless you reformat them.
 This is because cards larger than 32GB are formatted using the exFAT file system and the Raspberry Pi bootloader only works with cards formatted as FAT16 or FAT32.
 You'll need to know how to do this using another computer before you can expand a file system onto one, or use a tool that formats and partitions the card as an image.
 If you're not sure how to go about this or don't have time to fuss with it, stick to 32GB or lower cards.
 The OS is so small you'll probably never even notice.